71emj/JS-Note/assigning function to variables.md

 	console.log(unRelated_X); // unRelated_X
 </pre><br>

-What javascript did on the example above is assigning the value of x inside the function to a variable unRelated_X, to simplify the process the snippets is doing something like this:
+What javascript did on the example above is assigning the value of x inside the function to a variable unRelated_X, to simplify the process the snippets is doing something like this: <br>

 <pre>
 	var unRelated_X = x;